Marriage License Information

 Where to Apply

-When to Apply - Waiver of Waiting Period
+When to Apply- Waiver of Waiting Period

 In some instances, a waiver of the waiting period may be granted at the discretion of the County Clerk, due to unusual circumstances.
 The fee for said waiver is $10.
 Waivers will not be granted to anyone under the age of 18.
-Our office is not open Saturdays or Sundays, so please account for that time when applying.
+Our office is not open on Saturdays or Sundays, so please account for that time when applying.

 You must be 16 years of age to marry in the state of Wisconsin.
-Applicants under 18 years of age must have written consent from either parents or guardians, the custodian as defined by law, or the parent having the actual care, custody, and control of the person.
+Applicants under 18 years of age must have the written consent from either parents or guardians, the custodian as defined by law, or the parent having the actual care, custody and control of the person.
 The written consent must be given before the County Clerk under oath.
 Persons signing the consent form must present valid identification for themselves - a photo ID is preferred.

 Certified Birth Certificate

 Applicants must present a Certified Birth Certificate at the time of application.
-Certified birth certificates typically have a raised seal or are printed on security paper; if you do not have a certified birth certificate they are available at the Register of Deeds office in the County or State in which you were born.
+Certified birth certificates typically have a raised seal or is printed on security paper; if you do not have a certified birth certificate they are available at the Register of Deeds office in the County or State in which you were born.
 If you were born in Wisconsin, contact a Wisconsin Register of Deeds office to obtain a certified copy of your birth certificate.
 Hospital Certificates and Notification of Birth Registration forms are not legal documents and are not acceptable.

 Proof of Residence & Identification

 Proof of current address is required at the time of application.
-Your current address is where you have physically lived for the past 30 days, a post office box is not acceptable.
-Acceptable proof would be a driver’s license, lease, utility statement, telephone bill, or other posted mail that must be over 30 days old.
+Your current address is where you have physically lived over the past 30 days, a post office box is not acceptable.
+Acceptable proof would be a driver's license, lease, utility statement, telephone bill, or other posted mail that must be over 30 days old.

 If either party has had a previous marriage Wisconsin law requires the document of how the last marriage ended, regardless of how long it’s been since it had ended.
 If by death, a certified death certificate is needed.
-If by divorce, the judgment of divorce signed by the judge is required.
+If by divorce, the judgement of divorce signed by the judge is required.
 The print out from CCAP is not acceptable.
 If by legal annulment a certified copy of the legal annulment.
 An annulment issued by a church or religious organization is not a legal annulment and is not acceptable.

 If last marriage ended due to divorce: the divorce must be final for at least 6 months before either party can be married regardless of where the judgment took place.
 A marriage license will not be issued before the 6 month period has expired.